 The students in these charter schools are from the same neighborhoods, the same demographics, the same income levels as the students in the traditional public schools.
 The variable is the school, not the student.

-CREDO’s updated 2023 study confirmed these findings with an even larger dataset, showing consistent academic advantages for charter school students in urban settings, with the largest gains among Black and Hispanic students in poverty (CREDO, As a Matter of Fact: The National Charter School Study III, Stanford University, 2023).
+CREDO’s updated 2023 study confirmed these findings with an even larger dataset, showing consistent academic advantages for charter school students in urban settings, with the largest gains among Black and Hispanic students in poverty (CREDO, As a Matter of Fact — The National Charter School Study III, Stanford University, 2023).

 Charter School Academic Gains for Black Students

-The Parents They Refuse to Hear
+Try 10 Free IQ Questions →The Parents They Refuse to Hear

-Here is the number that makes the NAACP’s position indefensible: the charter school waiting lists.
+Here is the number that makes the NAACP's position indefensible — the charter school waiting lists.

-- New York City: More than 50,000 students on waiting lists in 2023 (NYC Charter School Center, 2023)
+- New York City.
+More than 50,000 students on waiting lists in 2023 (NYC Charter School Center, 2023).

-- Chicago: Approximately 30,000 (National Alliance for Public Charter Schools, 2023)
+- Chicago.
+Approximately 30,000 (National Alliance for Public Charter Schools, 2023).

-- Boston: More than 20,000
+- Boston.
+More than 20,000.

-- Newark, Detroit, Philadelphia, Washington, D.C.: In every city where charter schools operate, the demand from parents — overwhelmingly Black and Latino parents — exceeds the supply by orders of magnitude
+- Newark, Detroit, Philadelphia, Washington, D.C.
+In every city where charter schools operate, the demand from parents — overwhelmingly Black and Latino parents — exceeds the supply by orders of magnitude.

 These parents are not ideologues.
 They are not reading policy papers from the Heritage Foundation or attending conferences hosted by the Walton Family Foundation.
 They are mothers and fathers who looked at the school their child was assigned to, looked at the data, looked at the outcomes, and concluded that their child deserved better.